• Entries from ENA and GenBank during a specific period are not being reflected in getentry

 Acetobacteraceae bacterium ITDI2.1

-In cases of eukaryotes, a tentative name should be assigned to every species candidate (operational taxonomic unit, OTU), or, as the case may be, every strain/isolate.
+In cases of eukaryotes, a tentative name should be assigned to every species candidate (operational taxonomic unit, OTU).

 Format